-Spirulina, a spiral shaped microscopic fresh water plant, contains one of the richest concentrations of nutrients known in any food, plant, grain or herb.
-It has an excellent balance of nutrients including chlorophyll, carotenoids, vitamins, minerals, unique phytonutrients and all the essential amino acids.
-Spirulina is low in calories and fat and is one of the highest protein vegetarian foods.
-Lifestream Spirulina is a genuine health food.
+Lifestream Spirulina contains the spiral-shaped microscopic fresh water plant, offering one of the richest concentrations of nutrients known in any food, plant, grain or herb.
+Spirulina has an excellent balance of nutrients including chlorophyll, carotenoids, vitamins, minerals, unique phytonutrients and all the essential amino acids.
+Spirulina is low in calories and fat and is one of the highest protein vegetarian foods, making it a genuine health food.

 Spirulina contains unusually high amounts of protein and the composition of proteins in Spirulina are absolutely unique.
 Spirulina is a complete protein, containing all essential amino acids.
 The protein in spirulina is superior to all standard plant protein, such as that from legumes.